 Technical Content That Stands Out from Generative AI

 It's no secret that the internet is being polluted by content from generative AI.
 Large Language Models have given everyone the ability to produce truly massive amounts of content.
-Now more than ever, it's important to write content that is unique and of the highest quality.
+Now more than ever, it's important to write content that is unique and of the highest quality so that you stand out from AI-created techincal content.

 When you're writing content for developers, don't just say things.
 Do things!